Skip to Content

 Why Should I Hire a Boston, MA Cruise Ship Injury Lawyer to Help on My Claim?

 Maritime law is different from the kind of law that traditional personal injury attorneys practice, as there are often overlapping federal and local laws that apply, in addition to related contracts concerning both employees and passengers on the water.
 The contents of your ticket agreement may limit the amount of time that you have to file your claim, while the local laws regarding the statute of limitations or expiration date of your right to bring a claim can also be impactful.
+Choosing to work with a dedicated maritime law attorney from Brais Law ensures that you have a legal advocate who knows how to take advantage of the overlapping laws, statutes, and legal precedents that apply to your case to support the best outcome through an insurance settlement or in court through a lawsuit, if necessary.

 Explore the Options Related to Your Boston Cruise Ship Injury with a Maritime Attorney at Brais Law